hmxmilohax/rock-band-2-deluxe/README.md

 # Custom Textures

-Rock Band 2 Deluxe CE has a variety of custom textures, found in the `Deluxe Settings` menu in-game, as well as a way to import your own with relative ease.
+Rock Band 2 Deluxe has a variety of custom textures, found in the `Deluxe Settings` menu in-game, as well as a way to import your own with relative ease.

 ### Importing Your Own Textures